UPPMAX/install-methods/data/FAVOR_data/FAVOR_data-1.0_install-README.md

     FAVOR.FullDB.Chr5.tar.gz

-To get these, I'll modify `fetch.py` to use this JSON, and key off the file name or some other piece of metadata to know that it is fetching essential or full files.
+To get these, I'll modify `FAVOR_fetch.py` to use this JSON, and key off the file name or some other piece of metadata to know that it is fetching essential or full files.

+### Unpacking Full database data

+Each database file is a compressed tarball with no unnecessary path components prior to the split CSV information for that chromosome.
+Subdirectory will be `FAVOR_FullDB`, which we will move to `$PREFIX` after it's been filled.

+    cd $SRCDIR
+    mkdir $PREFIX/FAVOR_FullDB
+    for C in $(seq 1 22) ; do
+        tar xvf FAVOR.FullDB.Chr${C}.tar.gz -C $PREFIX/FAVOR_FullDB
+    done

+Use `xsv`, installed within `rust/1.67.0`, to create .idx files for each .csv.

+    cd $PREFIX/FAVOR_FullDB/

+    module load rust/1.67.0
+    module load gnuparallel/20230422

+    parallel -j 4 xsv index ::: *.csv